This chapter deals extensively with how to build a good relationship with clients.

 And use your clients as sounding boards.

-What is it that they want to know and discuss in a session like this?
+What do they want to know and discuss in a session like this?

 Send your clients a newsletter

-While sending a weekly newsletter would be first prize, you might struggle after a while knowing what to write to your clients, so perhaps one every fortnight or monthly.
+While sending a weekly newsletter would be first prize, you might struggle to know what to write to your clients after a while, so perhaps one every fortnight or monthly.

 But a free newsletter is another brilliant way to show clients that you continually go above and beyond the call of duty for them.